mattrauch/lanyon/_drafts/2018-06-21-binomial-yield.md

 ![Coin]({{ "/assets/cointoss.jpg" | absolute_url }})

-$$\text{Yield}=\frac{\text{Passing Units}}{\text{Total Units Tested}}$$
+You've just finished off a process improvement and you are ready to see if the new process meets the yield that you need to close out the project.
+The question is, how many runs are needed in order to get a representative take on the actual process yield?
+Some may say 30, others may say 100, your boss may only want 10 to get the line back up, but what is the correct answer?

-Seems simple enough, yet we often don't think to calculate sample size in this scenario.
-Statistically, if we don't calculate the correct sample size, there could be a chance that we could miss the true population yield and falsely conclude that the population doesn't meet our expectation.
-This is a little complicated in theory, but the following example should clear up any confusion.
+As always, we can use statistics to get a good number on what the actual yield is—with the right sample size, that is.
+In order to figure out this problem, we will be using the binomial distribution to calculate the the number of events requiqed, $n$, to observe $\text{Yield} \geq X$ given a certain probability.
+If you're familiar with the binomial distribution, you'll see how yield, a metric with binomial outcomes, can be modeled using this distribution.

-Before jumping into the example, yield can be modeled using the binomial distribution.
-The binomial distribution with parameters $n$ and $p$ is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments, each asking a yes–no question, and each with its own boolean-valued outcome[^1].
-The classic example of the binomial distribution is flipping a coin 50 times, with the chance of getting heads modeled.
-In this situation, $n$ is 50, since it is the number of events, and $p=0.5$ since there is a $50%$ chance of getting heads.
-We can generate the distribution using the following code in python
+Here's a quick 101 on our distribution.
+The binomial distribution with parameters $n$ and $p$ is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments, each with its own boolean-valued indepentent outcome[^1].
+THis is a fancy way of saying that the binomial distribution models events that can only have two outcomes: A or B. Let's look at an example with a little Python.

 ~~~Python
 %matplotlib inline